icesi-devops/python-analytics-course-2020/Spanish/01_git/README.md

 ## Exercise 1

-In this exercise we will learn the concepts of fork, clone.
+In this exercise we will learn the concepts of fork, brach, and clone.
 We will also learn about a technology for creating slides that can be stored in github and viewed in any internet browser.

 Open a ubuntu terminal and execute the following commands: